HGfeatherz/HGfeatherz.github.io/projects/gini_rstudio.md

 ## Gini

 I’m interested in inequality.
-Typically one uses measurements of inequality for looking at distrubution of wealth/GDP etc. Here i’ll be applying it to the iris dataset.
+Typically one uses measurements of inequality for looking at distribution of wealth/GDP etc. Here I’ll be applying it to the iris data set.

-The higher the gini value (0-1), the more unequal the data is, and therefore, the less homogenous.
+The higher the gini value (0-1), the more unequal the data is, and therefore, the less homogeneous.

 ``` r
 head(iris)